rbontekoe/BAWJ/docs/src/chapter4.md

 The methods must be indented and their signatures must be different.
 A signature is determined by the number of arguments and their data-types.

 When users type a question mark followed by the function-name (`? create`) then Julia displays the text and the example.
 Run the example code by pasting it into the REPL, including the `julia>`-prompts.

-!!! warning
-    The five (5) back-tics surrounding the example code have to be replaced by three (3) back-tics.

-    I had to use five back-tics to avoid conflicts in the mark-down language.

 \#6 The method `create` when we want to create an `Address`. `(address_type::AddressType, address::String)` is its signature.  `Address(address_type, address)` is the constructor of the data-type Address that we have defined in Domain.jl.